MetaKt/Architecture-Design/README.md

 # Architecture-Design
 ### Draft Document

-This document is for gathering the information we have researched, in order to keep in one place. https://docs.google.com/document/d/1ye1I2SVFl36FhlXH07YL651DnFitNfRkhsAFTA1BKFY/edit?usp=sharing
+This document is for gathering the information we have researched, in order to keep it in one place. https://docs.google.com/document/d/1ye1I2SVFl36FhlXH07YL651DnFitNfRkhsAFTA1BKFY/edit?usp=sharing

 ## Work Update